DoorDash (NASDAQ:DASH) Stock Acquired Rep. Gilbert Ray Cisneros, Jr.

 DoorDash Stock Up 1.4%

-Several analysts have weighed in on DASH shares.
-JPMorgan Chase & Co. lowered their price target on DoorDash from $325.00 to $300.00 and set an “overweight” rating on the stock in a report on Thursday, November 6th.
-Wells Fargo & Company decreased their price objective on shares of DoorDash from $301.00 to $239.00 and set an “equal weight” rating on the stock in a research report on Thursday, November 6th.
-UBS Group dropped their target price on shares of DoorDash from $316.00 to $241.00 and set a “neutral” rating for the company in a research report on Thursday, November 6th.
-Barclays decreased their price target on shares of DoorDash from $272.00 to $238.00 and set an “equal weight” rating on the stock in a report on Thursday, November 6th.
-Finally, BTIG Research reaffirmed a “buy” rating and set a $315.00 price objective on shares of DoorDash in a report on Thursday, November 6th.
-One research analyst has rated the stock with a Strong Buy rating, twenty-six have assigned a Buy rating and ten have given a Hold rating to the company.
-According to MarketBeat.com, the stock currently has a consensus rating of “Moderate Buy” and an average price target of $275.74.
+Several research analysts have weighed in on the stock.
+Barclays lowered their price objective on shares of DoorDash from $272.00 to $238.00 and set an “equal weight” rating on the stock in a report on Thursday, November 6th.
+The Goldman Sachs Group decreased their target price on shares of DoorDash from $315.00 to $279.00 and set a “buy” rating for the company in a research report on Friday, November 7th.
+Cantor Fitzgerald dropped their price target on shares of DoorDash from $330.00 to $270.00 and set an “overweight” rating on the stock in a research report on Thursday, November 6th.
+BMO Capital Markets reiterated an “outperform” rating on shares of DoorDash in a research note on Friday, December 12th.
+Finally, UBS Group lowered their price objective on DoorDash from $316.00 to $241.00 and set a “neutral” rating for the company in a research note on Thursday, November 6th.
+One analyst has rated the stock with a Strong Buy rating, twenty-six have issued a Buy rating and ten have issued a Hold rating to the company’s stock.
+Based on data from MarketBeat.com, the company has a consensus rating of “Moderate Buy” and a consensus target price of $275.74.

 Here are the key news stories impacting DoorDash this week: